Nagla Buddh Singh, Shikohabad: Location

-It is 240 km away from national capital.

 Climate

-The weather is typically like Agra.
-It is always sunny here in summer, days and nights both are almost same in terms of temperature.
-May–June are the peak months, temperature in these months are about 36-46'C. Rainy season is quite OK temperature most of the times fluctuate between 24-36'C. Winter is the season when you should visit this place.
-It is as cold as you can hold, you can see people enjoying bone-fire in Dec-Jan because the temperature is 12-24'C in day time.
-Overall weather is pleasant in winter.
+The weather is typically like that of Agra.
+Days and nights both are almost same in terms of temperature.
+May–June are the peak months, temperature in these months is about 36-46'C. During rainy season the temperature typically fluctuates between 24-36'C. In Dec-Jan the temperature is 12-24'C in day time.

 Population

 Population of the village is about 200-220.

 History

-The village was founded by Thakur Buddh Singh and because of that it is named on his name.
+The village was founded by Thakur Buddh Singh Ji and because of that it is named on his name.

 Transport

 Shikohabad is the city which connects the village with other major cities.